On-line Te Reo Māori Dictionary

 Perhaps - Tērā pea

-Tērā tonu pea nā Tame te papawīra rā.
+Tērā tonu pea nā Amaru te papawīra rā.
 I mea mai ia he papawīra hou tāna.

-That skateboard might well belong to Tame.
+That skateboard might well belong to Amaru.
 He said he had a new skateboard.

 Perhaps - Tērā pea